Extended electron tails in electrostatic microinstabilities and the nonadiabatic response of passing electrons: Numerical results

-Finally, we discuss the dependence of the growth rate $\growth$ and the real frequency $\wfreqr$ on $\massrtp{1/4}$ for the collisional large-tail mode.
 The asymptotic expansion for the collisional large-tail mode is carried out in powers of $\massrtp{1/4}$.
-In consequence, we would expect that $\growth$ and $\wfreqr$ would have leading order component $\growthz$ and $\wfreqrz$, respectively, that are independent of mass ratio, and sub-leading components $\growthh$ and $\wfreqrh$, respectively, that scale linearly with $\massrtp{1/4}$.
-In figure \ref{fig:growthwfreqr-collisional} we plot $\growth$ and $\wfreqr$ with $\massrtp{1/4}$, with linear fits given to indicate the order of magnitude of the variation with $\massrtp{1/4}$.
-As in the collisionless case, the fit coefficients are of order unity and so indicate that the order of magnitude of the variation is consistent with a $\massrtp{1/4}$ expansion.
+In consequence, we would expect that $\growth$ and $\wfreqr$ would have leading order components $\growthz$ and $\wfreqrz$, respectively, that are independent of mass ratio, and sub-leading components $\growthh$ and $\wfreqrh$, respectively, that scale linearly with $\massrtp{1/4}$.
+In figure \ref{fig:growthwfreqr-collisional} we plot $\growth$ and $\wfreqr$ versus $\massrtp{1/4}$, with linear fits given to indicate the order of magnitude of the variation with $\massrtp{1/4}$.
+The fit coefficients are of order unity consistent with a $\massrtp{1/4}$ expansion.
 We note that a nonlinear trend is observed in $\growth$ for the smallest $\massrtp{1/4}$.
 This may be a result of numerical difficulties, in light of the very small $\delt$ required to converge the smallest $\massrtp{1/4}$ points in figure \ref{fig:growthwfreqr-collisional}.

-We conclude that, although we cannot rule out a more complicated asymptotic theory, the scaling with $\massrtp{1/4}$ of the leading-order eigenmodes of $\phi$, $\ddense$, and $\dtempe$ strongly suggests that the mode considered here is a collisional large-tail mode.